Home > Research > Researchers > Paul Whaley

 Research overview

-• developing guidance documents and study evaluation tools for primary and secondary research (in particular, non-animal test methods and systematic reviews)
+• developing guidance documents and study evaluation tools for primary and secondary research (in particular, for non-animal test methods and systematic reviews)

 • supporting the creation and use of open data standards, to make scientific evidence easier to find, evaluate, and reuse